 Even if we are able to sell the CDMO assets or the facility upon favorable terms, we will need additional capital to fully implement our current long-term business, operating and development plans as we do not anticipate that any of our product candidates will generate revenue in the next few years, if at all.
-To the extent that we initiate or continue clinical development without securing collaborator or licensee funding, our research and development expenses could increase substantially.
+To the extent that we initiate or continue clinical development without securing collaborator or licensee funding, our research and development expenses could increase substantially

 When we elect to raise additional funds or additional funds are required, we may raise such funds from time to time through public or private equity offerings, debt financings, corporate collaboration and licensing arrangements or other financing alternatives.
 Additional equity or debt financing or corporate collaboration and licensing arrangements may not be available on acceptable terms, if at all.
 We currently have no committed sources of funding.
-On November 25, 2020, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald') to sell shares of common stock, from time to the wrough each offering price of up to \$100,000,000 through which Cantor Fitzgerald would act as sales agent (the "Sales Agreement that we will neet the requirements to be able to sell securities pursuant to the Sales Agreement of if we meet the requirements that we will be able to raise sufficient funds on favorable terms.
-If we are unable to raise capital in sufficient amounts when needed or on attractive terms, we would be forced to cleay, reduce or eliminate our research and development programs or commercialization efforts and our ability to generate revenues and achieve or sustain profitability will be substantially harmed.
+On November 25, 2020, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald's) to sell shares of common stock, from time to time, through an "at the market offering" program having an aggregate offering price of up to \$100,000,000 through which Cantor Fitzgerald would act as sales agent (the "Sales Agent").
+There can be no assurance that we will meet the requirements to be able to sell securities pursuant to the Sales Agreement, of if we meet the requirements that we will be able to raise sufficient funds on favorable terms.
+If we are unable to raise capital in sufficient amounts when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or commercialization efforts and our ability to generate revenues and achieve or sustain profitability will be substantially harmed.

-If we are unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates or product state we would otherwise seek to develop or commercialize; or d) possibly cease operations.
+If we are unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that we would otherwise seek to develop or commercialize; or d) possibly cases